AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut.md

 * The categories represent parts of the whole.
 Data that is arranged in several columns or rows only can be plotted in a multi series pie chart.
 When you create a Pie chart with multiple data series, the first data series is placed in the center of the pie.
 Each successive series forms a ring on the pie.
 Keep in mind that although a data item may appear larger on the outside of the ring than one on a ring toward the center of the chart, the size is proportional to the values within the series.

-Doughnut chart are functionally identical to pie charts, it also has single-series and multi-series versions, the only difference is that it has a hole in the middle.
+Doughnut chart are functionally identical to pie charts, the only difference is that it has a hole in the middle.

 <a name="how_to_create_pie_chart"/>
 ## Chart building